arp242/arp242.net/_posts/2014-11-14-security-of-python's-pickle-and-marshal-modules.markdown

-I recommend you read the rest of the discussion; a bug is shown where unmarshaling data causes Python to segfault; this has been fixed since Python 2.5 (this bug could, potentially, be abused to execute code).
+I recommend you read the rest of the discussion; a bug is shown where unmarshaling data causes Python to segfault; this has been fixed since Python 2.5 (this bug can, potentially, be abused to execute code).
 Other bugs *may* still exist, though!

 Furthermore, the `marshal` docs mention: